 Retirement calculators can help us plan and prepare to retire.
 When we are years away, these online tools can help us determine how much we should be saving.
-As we approach our time to retire, they can help us understand how much we can spend each year and which accounts should fund that spending.
+As we approach our time to retire, they can help us understand how much we can spend each year in retirement without going broke.

 Not all retirement tools, however, reach the same result.
 They take different approaches to what is a complex series of calculations and assumptions.
 One study examined five popular retirement planning software packages and found stark differences in outcomes.
 As a result, it recommended that individuals use “multiple programs before implementing an action plan based on the results.”

-Of all the retirement planners available today, two stand out among the rest:
+Of all the retirement planners available today that I've used, two stand out among the rest:

 - Empower–Previously called Personal Capital, it’s both free and comes with a robust set of features.
 Its retirement planner enables you to model everything from social security to pensions to one-time income (e.g., inheritance) and expenses (e.g., home renovation) during retirement.
 You can create multiple scenarios and run Monte Carlo simulations to see your chance of financial success (i.e., not running out of money).

-What follows are my top 5 picks.
-The first three are retirement planners, allowing you to enter detailed information about your finances both before and after retirement.
-The final two options are more of retirement calculators.
+What follows are my top 6 picks.
+Note that the first two are also retirement planners, meaning they have far more robust features than a simple calculator.
+The final three options are retirement calculators only.
 The inputs are much more limited, but these tools give you a quick estimate of when you can retire.

 1. Empower